William L. Pitts, Ph.D.

 Bill Pitts grew up in Duncan, Oklahoma.
 He earned his BA at Baylor University in history and religion, and took his Master of Divinity and his Doctor of Philosophy degrees at Vanderbilt University.
 He taught at Mercer, Houston Baptist and Dallas Baptist before coming to Baylor, where he teaches courses in church history.
 Pitts has worked extensively with undergraduate and graduate students on travel-study programs to Britain, and has read papers at international academic conferences.

 Pitts is a proud husband, father and grandfather and has long enjoyed working with many extra-professional activities including youth soccer and the Salvation Army.
 He is active in First Baptist Church.
 His hobbies include travel, sports and reading.

 Professor Pitts has served two terms as director of The Graduate Program in Religion, 1988-1991 and 2006-2010.
 He serves as editor of the Baptist History and Heritage journal.
-He is currently working on a volume on the legacy of Walter Rauschenbusch, early twentieth-century Baptist pastor, professor and proponent of the social gospel (scheduled for publication in 2018).
+He is currently working on a book on Walter Rauschenbusch, early twentieth-century Baptist pastor, professor and proponent of the social gospel (scheduled for publication in 2018).